seversky/gachifinder/README.md

 Options for GachiFinder

 Application Options:
-  /d, /daemon        To run it daemon mode, but not supported yet!
   /c, /config_path:  Path To configure (default: ../config/gachifinder.yml)
                      [%CONFIG_PATH%]
   /t, /test          To test for crawling via a scraper only
                      (Without an emitter module)
-                     NOTE: Cannot Run with '-d'(daemon) /v, /version       Show GachiFinder version and git revision id
+  /v, /version       Show GachiFinder version and git revision id

 Help Options: